double-speak/doublespeak.github.io/_notes_2021/women.md

   votre sœur du Sénégal. \n\nBelles femmes noires \nAux destinées éternelles, \nEnrôle dans vos brigades\nJe mettrai l’uniforme du refus, \nJe participerai à vos simulacres\nDe combat, et je crierai : \n\nVIVE L’AFRIQUE LIBRE ! "
-transpoem: "To all my sister who suffer far from me\nWomen of Africa! \nWomen of the Savanah and the Plain! \nWomen of the liberated regions! \nWomen of the Guinea-Bissau, women of Africa! \n\nYou have loved before the blush of fire, \nUnder the silence of the enemy, \nYou have given life under the sputter of machine guns, \nYou the sisters oppressed, you who guard in your womb, \nThe face of the immortal Africa!
-  \nYou will not be neither forgotten, nor left to fade. \n\nYou have fed Africa from your lifeblood (sap, vital essence, life blood of life) \nYour skin of ebony refuses the caress of the colonizer. \n\nWomen of Africa! \nBeautiful women with dark skin
-  \nAccept the request of your sister from Senegal. \n\nBeautiful black women \nTo your enteral destinies, \nEnlist in your brigades\nI will put on the uniform of refusal, \nI will participate in your mockery/sham simulacrum/false representation/ poor imitation) \nOf combat, and I will cry: \n\nLONG LIVE THE LIBERATED AFRICA!
-  \n"
 note: "<p>Three years ago, I translated the poem “Femme Noir” by Léopold Senghor for the 2018 edition of <em>DoubleSpeak</em>.
 When I found this poem by Ndiaye, I felt that it was a near perfect follow-up to my first translation, as it offers both